spell00/BERNN_MSMS/README.md

 ## Install package
 `pip install -e .`

+## Training scripts
+The main scripts for training models are located in src/dl/train. <br/>
+Use `train_ae_then_classifier_holdout.py`
+to train a model that freezes the autoencoder and DANN/revTriplet/invTriplet layers of the network after the warmup.
+The labels classifier is then trained alone after the warmup.
+The models for the alzheimer dataset reach better scores using this file. <br/>

+Use `train_ae_classifier_holdout.py` to keep training the autoencoder and DANN/revTriplet/invTriplet layers of the network after the warmup.
+The models for the datasets amide (adenocarcinoma) and mice (AgingMice) reach better classification scores using this file.

 ## Demo run
 Here are some commands to try the training scripts with only a few epochs.
 The number of warmup epochs is a tunable hyperparameter, thus for a demo run it can be lowered directly in the training scripts, close to the end of the script.